Bihar Sampark Kranti Express: Gallery

 It operates as train number 12565 from Darbhanga Junction to New Delhi and as train number 12566 in the reverse direction.
-It is the most important train in North Bihar with Vaishali Express for New Delhi.
-The other Superfast train which runs via Darbhanga to New Delhi is the 12561/12562 Swatantra Senani Superfast Express.
+It is the most important train in North Bihar with Vaishali SF Express which runs from Saharsa in Bihar to New Delhi on daily basis.The other Superfast train which runs via Darbhanga to New Delhi is the 12561/12562 Swatantra Senani Superfast Express.

 Coaches

-The 12565/12566 Bihar Sampark Kranti Superfast Express presently has 1 AC 1st Class, 2 AC 2 tier, 3 AC 3 tier, 9 Sleeper class, 3 General Unreserved coaches & 1 Pantry car.
+The 12565/12566 Bihar Sampark Kranti Superfast Express presently has 1 AC 1st Class, 2 AC 2 tier, 6 AC 3 tier,1 AC 3E, 6 Sleeper class, 3 General Unreserved coaches & 1 Pantry car.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Aug 24th, the train coaches were painted in Maithili art.

-In April 2019 the train ran for the first time between Darbhanga and new Delhi with new LHB coach.
+In April 2019 the train ran for the first time between Darbhanga and New Delhi with the new LHB coach.